-- · Wait for mortar to harden.
+- Wait for mortar to harden.
 Cleaning with high water pressure should not begin before mortar is 7 days old.
 For best results, cleaning should be carried out within 30 days after work is completed. - Saturate the wall using the following pressures.
 DO NOT use "high pressure" spray to apply cleaning solution or rinsing down the walls.
-For rinsing the walls with water the maximum pressure should not exceed 700 psi (4850 kPa).
-Pressure in the range of 200 to 300 psi (1400-2100 kPa) is better.
-The water flow should be 4 to 6 gallons per minute (15-20 I/min).
+For rinsing the walls with water the maximum pressure should not exceed 4850 kPa (700 psi).
+Pressure in the range of 1400-2100 kPa (200 to 300 psi) is better.
+The water flow should be 15-20 l/min.
 The spray nozzle should permit a 25 to 60 degree fan spray.
-The spray nozzle should be held at a distance of at least two feet (600 mm) from the brickwork.
+The spray nozzle should be held at a distance of at least 600 mm from the brickwork.
 If the wall appears to be drying on the surface, reapply water until workman is ready to apply cleaning solution. - Clean small sections at a time.
-Follow recommendations of cleaning agent manufacturer for concentration and soaking time. - Apply the cleaning solution to the saturated area. starting at the top of the wall.
-The solution may be applied with a masonry cleaning brush or low pres sure sprayer.
-The pressure should NOT EXCEED 50 psi (350 kPa) (on porous surfaces, 30 psi (200kPa) or less).
+Follow recommendations of cleaning agent manufacturer for concentration and soaking time. - Apply the cleaning solution to the saturated area, starting at the top of the wall.
+The solution may be applied with a masonry cleaning brush or low pressure sprayer.
+The pressure should NOT EXCEED 350 kPa (50 psi) (on porous surfaces, 200kPa (30 psi) or less).
 A 50 degree fan shaped spray tip should be used.
-Volume of cleaning compound going through the nozzle should be one gallon per minute (4 l/min) or less.
+Volume of cleaning compound going through the nozzle should be 4 l/min or less.
 Allow solution to remain on wall 3 to 6 minutes (or as recommended on the cleaner label) as the workman scrapes and scrubs the brick vigorously, avoiding the joints.
-If the
+If the mortar does not dissolve or is not removed, then leave cleaner on an additional 1 or 2 minutes and continue scrubbing.
+Do not allow cleaner to dry into the masonry.

-- mortar does not dissolve or is not removed, then leave cleaner on an additional 1 or 2 minutes and continue scrubbing.
-Do not allow cleaner to dry into the masonry. - Rinse the wall with high pressure water from top to bottom so all dissolved mortar particles will be completely flushed from the wall surfaces.
-Again, pressure in the range of 200 to 300 psi (1400-2100 kPa)is best. - If staining or efflorescence develop after cleaning, DO NOT reclean the masonry with the same cleaning agent until consulting with the brick representative.
+- Rinse the wall with high pressure water from top to bottom so all dissolved mortar particles will be completely flushed from the wall surfaces.
+Again, pressure in the range of 1400-2100 kPa (200 to 300 psi) is best. - If staining or efflorescence develop after cleaning, DO NOT reclean the masonry with the same cleaning agent until consulting with the brick representative.
 When recleaning is commenced, work on a sample wall area only in order to verify new cleaning procedure.

-For more information on Prosoco cleaning products, visit their website at prosoco.com.
+\For more information on Prosoco cleaning products, visit their website at prosoco.com.